MartinMalinda/vue-concurrency/docs/tasks-instances/index.md

 # Tasks and Task Instances

 `useTask()` returns a `Task`.
 You can think of it as a wrapper object over the generator function.
 Just like an async function can be called many times with different arguments and different results, so can `Task`. `Tasks` are performed and the result of that is a `TaskInstance`.
-One `Task` can therefore have many TaskInstances.
-But as opposed to plain functions, Task is a reactive object and it is aware of all its TaskInstances.
+One `Task` can therefore have many task instances.
+But as opposed to plain functions, Task is a reactive object and it is aware of all its instances.

-Among other things, Task is running if at least on the TaskInstances is running.
+Among other things, Task is running if at least one of its instances is running.
 You can access `last` and `lastSuccessful` task instance.

 ```ts
 const getUsersTask = useTask(function*() {